 In our study of Revelation chapter eight, we look at the end of the time for grace and the start of God's judgment.

-"And I saw the seven angels who stand before God, and to them were given seven trumpets."
-NIV translation
+Then I saw the seven angels who stand before God, and they were given seven shofars.

 The golden altar is the place of prayer and the prayers of the saints were mixed with the smoke of burning incense.